New Year, New Life: Grounds for Divorce in New Jersey

-Resolved to make 2012 the year you move forward with your divorce?
+Resolved to move forward with your divorce in 2015?
 It’s not uncommon to consider the new year a time for a new life.
 January 1st has many taking first steps towards much needed changes in their lives.
 The first step typically taken when dissolution of marriage is desired is to file a Complaint for Divorce, essentially one spouse’s request for the court to grant a judgment of divorce.
 In the Complaint for Divorce in New Jersey, the filing party must provide the ground for divorce, or the reason (or reasons) why the marriage needs to end.

 There are a number of acceptable grounds for divorce in New Jersey.
 New Jersey divorce law does include both fault and no-fault grounds, however, the terms of a final settlement are not necessarily determined based on fault or no-fault in a divorce (find additional information in our articles about contested divorce and uncontested divorce in New Jersey).